 - California Variant/West Coast Strain (B.1.427 and B.1.429): These variants are now found in many states and are increasing, with a 20% high transmission rate.
 As of March 24, according to the California Department of Public Health, of 427,461 positive COVID patients sampled, 8,600 were due to one of these variants.

 I honestly don’t know.
-Because these vaccines are new, and haven’t been studied in combination with herbs and supplements, I don’t feel comfortable making recommendations on this topic.
+Because these vaccines are new, and haven’t been studied in combination with herbs and supplements, I don’t feel comfortable making strong recommendations on this topic.
 I don’t think it’s a great idea to consume products geared at boosting or modulating the immune system right before and after, just in case there is some impact on the vaccine’s efficacy or side effects.
 Most doctors recommend rest, fluids, and acetaminophen for fever or body aches.
-I think something simple like ginger, cinnamon, chamomile, or lemon balm tea could be soothing and gentle if you feel beat up after the vaccine.
+I think simple home remedies like a tea of ginger, cinnamon, chamomile, or lemon balm could be soothing if you feel beat up after the vaccine.
+Most important is to rest, hydrate, and let your immune system do its job in response to the jab: to make antibodies.

 NATURAL HEALTH TIPS FOR SELF CARE IN COVID TIMES